leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What are the causes for cataracts?
 - Am I at risk of developing cataracts?
 - How will I know if I may develop cataracts?

-## intent: cataract-symptoms_signs-cornearefractive_133
-- What are the symptoms of cataracts?
-- Will I go blind from cataract
-- cataract will become blind?
-- Can I become blind from cataract
-- How to know if I have cataract
-- How do patients with cataracts present?
-- How will I know if I have a cataract?
-- Which symptoms are due to cataracts?
-- What symptoms do patients with cataracts have?
-- Why should I care if I have a cataract?
-- How would I know if I have cataracts?
-- How will cataracts affect me?
-- What will a cataract lead to?
-- What problems does a cataract cause?
-- What will happen if I have a cataract?

 ## intent: cataract-signs_doctorsexaminationfindings_investigations-cornearefractive_134
 - How is cataract diagnosed?